EV3R4/dlibfacedetection/README.md

 If you set the value `-b` to 0 or 1 you will overwrite the "blackmode" value

-In the "blackmode" the background will be black
+In the "blackmode" the background will be black which is useful for streaming

 ## Keys
 * ESCAPE - Closes the window